Start Exploring

 Lalibela: Ethiopia’s spiritual heart

 Start your journey in Lalibela, often called the ‘New Jerusalem’ for its incredible rock-hewn churches, carved directly into the ground in the 12th century.
 Each church is a masterpiece of architecture and devotion, connected by narrow tunnels and passageways.
-The most famous, St Giorgis, has a “roof” which has been carved into a beautiful cross shape, and is considered the most beautiful and best preserved of the monolithic churches.
+The most famous, St Giorgis, has a “roof” which has been carved into a beautiful cross shape, and is considered the best preserved of the monolithic churches.

 Axum: Ethiopia’s ancient imperial capital

 Next, head to Axum, the former capital of the Aksumite Empire, which ruled from around 80 BC to AD 825.
-Once one of the world’s great powers, Axum is renowned for its ancient stelae fields, with the largest, the Obelisk of Axum, standing 79 feet tall and weighing over 160 tonnes.
-These carved obelisks mark the burial sites of ancient nobility, with size reflecting the importance of the individual.
+Once one of the world’s great powers, Axum is renowned for its ancient stelae fields, with the largest, the Obelisk of Axum, standing 79 feet tall.
+These carved obelisks mark the burial sites of ancient nobility.
 The Church of Our Lady Mary of Zion is another highlight, believed to house the Ark of the Covenant, guarded by a monk appointed for life.

 Visiting Axum offers a deep dive into Ethiopia’s ancient history.
-The history lessons you learn walking in Axum with your private guide and visiting the stelae fields are extraordinary, especially with some of the top Ethiopian guides I have been led by.
+The lessons you learn walking in Axum with your private guide and visiting the stelae fields are extraordinary, especially with some of the top Ethiopian guides I have been led by.

 Gondar: castles of the Camelot of Africa